 - Fully connected layer: Fully connected layers connect every neuron in one layer to every neuron in another layer.

-Combining these layers enables the designed network to learn how to identify the object of interest in the image.
-Simple CNNs are built for image classification and object detection with a single object in the image.
+Combining the layers of a CNN enables the designed neural network to learn how to identify and recognize the object of interest in an image.
+Simple Convolutional Neural Networks are built for image classification and object detection with a single object in the image.

 In a more complex situation with multiple objects in an image, a simple CNN architecture isn’t optimal.
-For those situations, Mask R-CNN is a state-of-the-art architecture.
-Region-Based Convolutional Neural Networks (R-CNN) are a family of machine learning models for computer vision and specifically object detection.
+For those situations, Mask R-CNN is a state-of-the-art architecture, that is based on R-CNN (also referred to as RCNN).

 Fast R-CNN is an improved version of R-CNN architectures with two stages: